Keshav Mahavidyalaya: Campus

 The foundation stone of the new campus building was laid by former Chief Minister of Delhi, Smt.
 Shiela Dixit on 23 March 2003.
 The campus building was inaugurated by former Lt.
 Governor B.L.
 Joshi on 27 November 2005.
 The students began to be admitted from the academic session of 2006-07 with inclusion of new courses like Maths (H), Psychology (H) and BMS.

 Hostel

 The campus comprises a girl's hostel beside the campus building.
 It can accommodate 75 students on a twin sharing basis.
 The hostel provides a messdeck facility.

 Sports

 KMV lays emphasis on 'all-round' development of students.
 To accomplish this, the college manages a full-size ground, which accommodates sports like Football, Handball, Athletics etc. However, there is no cricket pitch and badminton court in the college.
-The college conducts a Sports Day in last week of March or first week of April every year.
+The college conducts a Sports Day in every year.

 KMV boasts a separate sports room which contains a table-tennis room and a fully functional unisex gym.